-Incidentally, the government in Sweden has decided to ban cosmetic products with microplastics from July 1, 2018.
-Since then, no new cosmetic articles containing plastic particles for cleaning, abrasive and polishing purposes have been allowed to come onto the market.
-Great Britain wants to follow suit soon - we hope that this will soon happen across the EU.
+By the way: The government in Sweden has decided to ban the sale of cosmetic products containing microplastics from July 1, 2018.
+Since then, no new cosmetic articles that contain plastic particles for cleaning, scouring or polishing purposes have been allowed to come onto the market.
+Great Britain wants to follow suit soon, we hope that this will soon happen across the EU..

-First of all: we are not saints and have not leased morals.
-But we try to contain possible damage to the environment and always want to be better when it comes to protecting the environment.
-That is why we rely 100 percent on renewable energies and reduce our paper consumption as much as possible.
-We are talking about our understanding of social and ecological responsibility at sober here .
+One thing in advance: we are not saints and have not leased morality.
+But we try to contain possible damage to the environment and always want to get better when it comes to preserving the environment.
+That is why we rely 100 percent on renewable energies and reduce our paper consumption as best we can.
+We talk about our understanding of sober 's social and ecological responsibilityhere.

-You can see from our product portfolio that you can buy sober products with a clear conscience:
+You can see from our product portfolio that you can buy sober products with a sober conscience:

 Our care products: No plastic in the ingredients and packed in glass

-We use paper for the outer packaging, which is 100% recycled and thus protects our forests.
-All types of paper we use have the FSC® seal.
-FSC® stands for wood from well-managed forests.
+For the outer packaging, we use paper that has been 100% recycled and thus protects our forests.
+All of the paper types we use carry the FSC seal.
+FSC stands for wood from well-managed forests.n.

 Our shave: long-lasting and sustainable

-We already talked about the advantages of the safety razor here in the magazine .
-But it is also miles ahead of the system razor when it comes to the environment: it does completely without plastic and lasts a lifetime!
+We have over the advantage of the safety razorhere in the magazine already spoken.
+But it is also miles ahead of the system razor when it comes to the environment: it works completely without plastic and lasts a lifetime!

 System razors are often made of plastic themselves, as are the blade attachments.
-The problem is that not only do you have to buy the blades regularly and thereby produce plastic waste, the plastic system razor also only lasts for a limited time.
+The problem is that not only do you have to buy new blades on a regular basis and thus produce plastic waste, the plastic system razor also only lasts a limited time.

-We rely on noble stainless steel for the safety razor: it is robust, indestructible and on top of that it is still easy to hold.
-The razor blades are not made of plastic and are also cheaper.
-In total, you reduce the cost of blades to a seventh - and have a significantly better and more environmentally friendly shave for significantly less money.
+We use high-quality stainless steel for the safety razor: it is robust, indestructible and, on top of that, lies comfortably in the hand.
+The razor blades arenotput in plastic and also cheaper.
+In total, you reduce the cost of blades by a seventh and have a significantly better and more environmentally friendly shave for significantly less money..